jclehner/nmrpflash/README.md

 on the device.
 If it does fail, your only option is flashing an older image, which is smaller than 32 MiB.

-###### "Ignoring extra upload request."

-Extraneous upload requests are usually sent by the device if the image validation failed.
-Some possible causes are:

-* If you downloaded a firmware that's contained in an archive (a `.zip` for example), you must extract this file, and then use the contained firmware file as the argument to the `-f` parameter.
-Some examples for file extensions used for firmware: `.chk`, `.bin`, `.trx`, `.img`.

-* Some devices prevent you from downgrading the firmware.
-See if it works with the latest version available for your device.
-If you're already using the latest version, it might be possible to patch the version info of the firmware file.
-A future version of `nmrpflash` might incorporate an auto-patch feature for these cases.

-* Your device might expect a different image format for `nmrpflash` than when flashing via the web interface.

 ###### "Timeout while waiting for 0000." after "Waiting for remote to respond."

 This could indicate that the device hasn't finished flashing, after the default timeout (15 minutes).
 Try increasing the timeout, using the `-T <seconds>` option, for example use `-T 1800` to specify a timeout of 30 minutes.

-###### "bind: Cannot assign requested address"

-Specify the address of the router (`-a`), and address of your computer (`-A`).
-For example:

-`-A 10.0.0.2 -a 10.0.0.1`

-or

-`-A 192.168.1.2 -a 192.168.1.1`

 ### Building
 ###### Linux, Mac OS X, BSDs